mainak-biswas1999/mainak-biswas1999.github.io/_teaching/5_Jul2023_JU_Math_for_ML.md

 location: "Kolkata"
 ---

-This was a month long rigorous (2-3 sessions per week) mathematical course trying to build foundations of mathematics for learning Machine learnig.
-It consists of 10 session (total of 27 hours of interaction) and 3 assignments (5 hours).
+This was a month long rigorous (2-3 sessions per week) mathematical course trying to build foundations of mathematics for learning Machine learning.
+It consists of 10 sessions (total of 27 hours of interaction) and 3 assignments (5 hours).
 It primarily dealt 3 components - Probability and Statistics (11 hours), Linear Algebra (11 hours), and Introduction to Optimization and Machine Learning (5 hours).
 The details of the course is listed below:

 **PART A (11 hours):** Probability and Statistics